 London is scared to death of the number 13.
 All over our triskaidekaphobic city, superstitious measures are in effect to ward off this 'unluckiest' of figures.
-Here, we take a look at some of these, splicing them with some strange coincidences from the newspaper archives involving the number 13.
-Or perhaps this whole 13 thing is no coincidence at all...
+Here, we take a look at London's nervous relationship with the number.
+For extra fun, we've peppered the piece with some 'unlucky' newspaper stories we found in the brilliant British Newspaper Archives.

 The reasons for 13 being a number of ill omen are many and varied.
-Some link it back to the Last Supper (with Judas playing the role of THAT dinner guest no one really wants to invite).
-Another theory suggests 13's wretched origins relate to Friday 13 October 1307 being the day King Philip IV of France ordered the arrest of the Knights Templar.
+Some link it back to the Last Supper (with Judas playing the role of the dinner guest no one really wants to invite).
+Another theory suggests 13's wretched origins relate to Friday 13 October 1307: the day King Philip IV of France ordered the arrest of the Knights Templar.
 Although this took place in France, the arrests soon spread across much of Europe, and eventually London's own Knights Templar were chucked out of their precinct (now known as Temple) by a reluctant Edward II.
 The knights were tortured, then either imprisoned or killed.
-At least their legacy is now marked with a Wetherspoon.
+At least their legacy is now marked in London with a Wetherspoon.
 Update: At least it was.
 Said Wetherspoon has now been closed down, which seems pretty...
 UNLUCKY (we're going to stop doing that now).

 Look, London's not TOTALLY triskaidekaphobic.
 There's a number 13 bus route, after all.
 But the city can be a little squeamish when it comes to using The Number That Must Not Be Mentioned (13).
 In his book London The Biography, Peter Ackroyd talks of the city's superstitious thoroughfares which don't have a 13; Fleet Street, Oxford Street, Park Lane, Praed Street, St James's Street, Haymarket and Grosvenor Street all eschew the dreaded number.
-Some buildings themselves are superstitious: One Canada Square, for example, has no 13th floor; instead the numbers leapfrog from 12 to 14.
-Then there's the London Eye, which has 32 capsules numbered up to 33.
+Some buildings are superstitious: One Canada Square has no 13th floor.
+Then there's the London Eye, which has 32 capsules... numbered up to 33.
 Why's that?
-Yup, no number 13.
+No capsule number 13, of course.

 The Thirteen Club

 The Thirteen Club laughed in the face of the dreaded digits.
 A spin-off of an American club of the same name/outlook, London's Thirteen Club was founded in 1890, and used to meet every 13 February at '13 o'clock', flagrantly disregarding the perils of dabbling with the number 13, and dubbing themselves 'the antidote to superstition'.
 According to The Great Wen:

 "There were 13 dinner tables each with 13 settings and diners wore green ties with toy skeletons in their buttonholes.
 Meals were served by two cross-eyed waiters, who announced dinner was to start by smashing two mirrors."